-Janice Bethea is our Client Advocate.
+Janice Bethea is the Director of Housing and Social Services.
 She specializes in Eviction Prevention, Crisis Intervention, and Entitlement Benefits.
 With nearly 18 years of experience in the eviction prevention and social service field, Janice has worked with a diverse group of adults, with participant’s ages ranging from 21 to 95.
 She provides case management services to clients who are at risk of entry into the NYC Shelter System through advocacy, information and referrals.
-Janice is passionate about her work at The Commons.
+Janice is passionate about her work at the Commons.
 She’s empowered by the organization’s mission, positively impacting the lives of so many individuals in need of our services.
 Janice prides herself on exhausting all possible solutions to help her clients accomplish their goals.

 Erica Bynum is the Site Director for LACASA at PS84.
 Erica’s experience working with nonprofits began when she was 14 years old and first applied to SYEP with the help of Strycker’s Bay/LACASA, and she’s been with Strycker’s Bay/LACASA ever since.
 She has extensive skills working with children and the community at large, and is a great asset to the organization and the families we serve.
 Erica is a graduate of York Preparatory School and attended Mary Mount Manhattan College.
 She is trained in RTE, CPR, MATT.